JuliaDynamics/DrWatson.jl/docs/src/index.md

 * [Naming Simulations](@ref) : A robust and deterministic scheme for naming and handling your containers.
 * [Saving Tools](@ref) : Tools for safely saving and loading your data, tagging the Git commit ID to your saved files, safety when tagging with dirty repos, and more.
 * [Running & Listing Simulations](@ref): Tools for producing tables of existing simulations/data, adding new simulation results to the tables, preparing batch parameter containers, and more.

+See the [DrWatson Workflow Tutorial](@ref) page to get a quick overview over all of these functionalities.

 Think of these core aspects of DrWatson as independent islands connected by bridges.
 If you don't like the approach of one of the islands, you don't have to use it to take advantage of DrWatson!